ShadowPrince001/adopt/README.md

 HTML/CSS/JavaScript: For the website’s front-end.
 We focused on making it clean, simple, and easy to use, with a modern look and feel.

-DeepSeek API: Used for powering the AI chatbot, which answers all your adoption-related questions and gives suggestions on pets.
+OpenRouter API: Used for powering the AI chatbot, which answers all your adoption-related questions and gives suggestions on pets.

 GitHub & Git: For managing the code and ensuring smooth collaboration.